vichug/soundstroll/README.md

 ===========
 v 2.0 :

--public release
+- public release
--works with HOA library v2(<a href="http://www.mshparisnord.fr/hoalibrary/en/downloads/max/" target="_blank">find it here</a>).
+- works with HOA library v2(<a href="http://www.mshparisnord.fr/hoalibrary/en/downloads/max/" target="_blank">find it here</a>).
 A separate installation of the HOA library might be required.